 \subsubsection{Sequential optimization strategy.}

-Empirically, we adopt a sequential approach on a fixed item set $D$, starting from a baseline configuration $(M_0,P_0)$, where $M_0$ is a widely-adopted model (e.g., GPT-4o) and $P_0$ embeds guidelines in a standard prompt structure.
-First, holding $(H,P,M)$ fixed, we compare candidate guidelines using the anchored-contrast in Equation~~\eqref{eq:swap-G-anchored-ipei} and select $G^\star$.
-Second, we compare human procedures via $\Delta_{\mathrm{IAA}}^{(H)}$ in Equation~~\eqref{eq:swap-H-IAA-ipei} to select $H^\star$.
-As the final two steps, with $(G^\star,H^\star)$ fixed, we evaluate prompts and models using the paired-contrasts in Equations~\eqref{eq:swap-P-ipei}--\eqref{eq:swap-M-ipei}, respectively.\footnote{This ordering reflects two dependencies: (i) guideline selection must precede baseline creation since annotators apply the guidelines, and (ii) baseline establishment must precede prompt/model optimization to ensure a stable evaluation reference for identification.} We adopt this sequential design for two practical reasons.
-First, it surfaces robust, model-agnostic principles about implementation details (e.g., always placing guideline content in the system role, as empirically shown in Table \ref{tab:six_prompt_four_models}).
-Second, exhaustive joint optimization over all $(G,H,P,M)$ combinations is methodologically cumbersome, computationally prohibitive and, therefore, practically unusable.
-A stable reference $(G^\star,H^\star)$ ensures the identification in Equation~\eqref{eq:err-reduction} applies cleanly when interpreting pairwise observed contrasts.
+Empirically, we adopt a sequential approach, starting from a baseline configuration $(M_0,P_0)$, where $M_0$ is a widely adopted closed model and $P_0$ embeds guidelines in a standard prompt structure.
+First, holding $(H,P,M)$ fixed, we compare candidate guidelines using the anchored contrast in Equation~\eqref{eq:swap-G-anchored-ipei} and select $G^\star$.
+Second, we compare human procedures via $\Delta^{(H)}$ in Equation~\eqref{eq:swap-H-IAA-ipei} to select $H^\star$.
+As the final two steps, with $(G^\star,H^\star)$ fixed, we evaluate prompts and models using the reference agreement contrasts in Equations~\eqref{eq:swap-P-ipei}--\eqref{eq:swap-M-ipei}, respectively.\footnote{This ordering reflects two dependencies: (i) guideline selection must precede baseline creation since annotators apply guidelines; (ii) baseline establishment must precede prompt/model optimization to ensure stable evaluation reference.} We adopt this sequential design because it surfaces robust, model-agnostic principles about implementation details (e.g., always placing guideline content in the system role, as empirically shown in Table~\ref{tab:six_prompt_four_models}).